5.29-japan-6-detail-d life is precious Highlights Relevant to Sustainable Design:

 This is a cemetery for babies and small children who died well before they had a chance to live a full life.
 I visited the site in the rain, and there was a surreal quality about it with a few small pinwheels spinning as the raindrops hit the fins at each turn.
 A raven flew into the cemetery when I was there, and its flight along with its periodic caws added an even more strange and sad quality to the experience.
 As so many of us race full speed ahead in the digital world, moments like this can cause us to pause and add perspective on the fleeting nature of life.
 If you are reading this, then you are as fortunate as I am to have lived long enough to learn how to read.
 I cannot imagine the devastation and heartbreak of losing a child.
 We can hopefully give our children and grandchildren a bright future.

-Example of grave markers in Hungary for comparison and extension of the life is precious theme
+An example of grave markers in Hungary for comparison and extension of life is the precious theme

 Excerpt from 6.1 Introduction to Hungary (6.1.From Austria to Hungary-1-Horizontal-with-Figure) for further reflections on how life is precious